nancy-cai/cafeTownsend/README.md

 $ mvn test

 Eclipse:
-Import project as Maven project
-Run the TestRunner class as Junit;
+Import project as Maven project, run the TestRunner class as Junit;
 Or run the pom.xml file as Maven Test;